masc-ucsc/livehd/pass/fplan/README.md

  - `flat_lg`: Each LGraph module (verilog module) will be floorplanned without taking into accout the hierarchy of the modules.
  - `hier_lg`: Same as `flat_lg`, but hierarchy will be taken into account
  - `flat_node`: same as `flat_lg`, but nodes will be floorplanned instead of modules.
-    - This kind of traversal is only suitable for very small designs due to ArchFP limitations.
  - `hier_node`: same as `hier_lg`, but nodes will be floorplanned instead of modules.
     - This kind of traversal is currently the only one that is capable of writing floorplans back to the hierarchy